 Then, once you’ve learned these topics, you can explore element-specific CSS styles, like how to style a table, or how to style a heading.

 In this guide, we have discussed the basic topics that you need to know in order to code in HTML.
 But now you’ll be wondering “where can I learn about these topics?”

-Everyone has their own learning style—some people prefer online courses, whereas others prefer to follow interactive tutorials—and so there is no one place you should go to look for support as you start learning how to code.
+Everyone has their own learning style.
+There is no one place you should go to look for support as you start learning how to code.

 However, for most people, interactive courses or tutorials are a good option for learning HTML.
-This is because these courses and tutorials give you an immersive look at programming in HTML, where you can learn not just the theory, but actually put your skills into practice.
+This is because these courses and tutorials give you an immersive look at programming in HTML.
+You can learn not just the theory, but actually put your skills into practice.
 At the end of following a tutorial, for example, you should have a tangible project that you can show off to others.

-These resources range from short tutorials to full courses and cover all the essential topics you’ll need to master to learn how to code in HTML.
+These resources range from short tutorials to full courses.
+They cover all the essential topics you’ll need to master to learn how to code in HTML.
 After you’ve learned the basics, you’ll be ready to start working on your own projects.

 Step 2: Build a Project

 Building a project is a great way to reinforce the skills you have learned and put them into practice.
-After you’ve done all the essential reading on how a website is built—and after you have followed a few tutorials where you have built websites from a template—you’ll want to start working on a project that interests you.
+After you’ve done all the essential reading on how a website is built, you’ll want to start working on a project that interests you.

 The first step to building a project is to ask yourself: What should I build?
 There really is no wrong answer to this question.
-One framework you can use to help you decide what to build is to ask about the problems you face in your day-to-day life, then try to think of how you can create a solution to the problem using code.
+Ask about the problems you face in your day-to-day life.
+Then, try to think of how you can create a solution to the problem using code.
 Do you always forget something when you go to the stores?
 You could build a shopping list app.